 Over the last few weeks students have received information regarding careers and the options available to them through assemblies, careers advice, mentoring sessions and with subject staff at the Year 9 Parents Evening.
 We believe it is essential that students identify subjects that they are both passionate about and competent in.
 Additionally, when deciding their three options students should give consideration to how their GCSE/BTEC/Cambridge National choices will lead to a future pathway at A Level, Level 3 BTECs or an Apprenticeship.

 At The Ridgeway, our Year 10 curriculum requires that ALL students study English, Maths and Science.
-We expect those students who can readily achieve a grade 5 or above in Languages to study it, as it is our strong belief that many students will in their future lives be working for global companies and in many cases spend periods working abroad.
+We expect those students who can readily achieve a grade 5 or above in a Modern Foreign Language to study it, as it is our strong belief that many students will in their future lives be working for global companies and in many cases spend periods working abroad.
 Studying a language will allow students to compete in the international job market and give them the basics for learning elements of a new language and understanding other cultures.

 James Povoas – Principal

 To view the Option Evening Presentation please click here